syscoin/syscoin-fusion/README.md

 Project creators can also create and distribute tokens directly in the wallet.

-Fusion is built in Electron-React-Boilerplate https://github.com/electron-react-boilerplate/electron-react-boilerplate HTML GUI wallet.
+Fusion is an HTML GUI wallet built in Electron-React-Boilerplate https://github.com/electron-react-boilerplate/electron-react-boilerplate.

 ### Syscoin White Label asset wallet